fariedt/retrytx/README.md

-# Retry STX Transactions with a higher fee
+# Retry STX transactions with a higher fee

 ## Build: